wp-plugins/wp-custom-widget-area/README.txt

 == Description ==

 A Wordpress Plugin to create a custom widget areas or sidebar easily.
-It allows user to create multiple widget areas from admin panel.
+It allows user to create multiple widget areas from admin panel and allows to use it anywhere like in theme sidebar or in any page/post content.

 == Installation ==